logicmoo/logicmoo_workspace/packs_sys/logicmoo_agi/prolog/kaggle_arc/README.md

 * Time taking options:
     * Guile-log (80 hours)
         * Will make my code run..
 2-3 times slower
-        * ìCompatibleî with OpenCog Prime.
+        * ‚ÄúCompatible‚Äù with OpenCog Prime.
         * Will be fixing bugs with in Guile-log
     * Yap (50 hours) or Sicstus (40 hours)
         * Yap make my code run 2 to 4 times faster